 While there’s no debate that Fisherman’s Wharf can pull lots of money from your wallet, don’t forget that there’s plenty of cheap fun to be had as well!
 Take the kids, hop on the bus or cable car, and head to the water.
 These inexpensive Wharf attractions will keep your family entertained and out of the poorhouse.

 Hyde Street Pier – Continue walking west a few blocks, and you’ll come to the Hyde Street Pier.
 This is part of the San Francisco Maritime National Historic Park.
-Stop first at the Visitor’s Center across the street from the pier, by the Argonaut Hotel.
+Stop first at the Visitor’s Center across the street from the pier.
 There, kids can learn how to earn a free ranger badge.
 Walking around the pier is free, along with the innards of some maritime exhibits.
 There’s a nominal $5 cost for those over age 16, to board the historic vessels.
 Jefferson/Hyde Streets